Paralegal Schools in Utah

 Utah Valley University

-Utah Valley University offers two paralegal degree programs within the Legal Studies department so students are able to choose to either an A.S. in Paralegal Studies or a B.S. in Paralegal Studies.
+Utah Valley University offers two paralegal degree programs within the Legal Studies department so students are able to choose to either an Associate of Science (AS) in Paralegal Studies or a Bachelor of Science (BS) in Paralegal Studies.
 Both degree programs require general education courses spanning topics such as quantitative reasoning, history, written composition and social science.
-Core courses feature a mix of procedural legal subjects, skills based courses, and substantive legal courses.
-Students also receive instruction in relevant technologies and computer skills such as software use, development of specific computer applications, spreadsheet analysis and database research.
+Core courses feature a mix of procedural legal subjects, skills-based courses, and substantive legal courses.
+Students also receive instruction in relevant technologies and computer skills such as software use, development of specific computer applications, spreadsheet analysis, and database research.
 To complete the program students must also complete a cooperative education program or paralegal internship totaling eight credit hours to be applied toward graduation.
 This final degree requirement gives students the opportunity to synthesize the course material and productively apply it in a professional legal setting.
-Both the A.S. and the B.S. in Paralegal Studies offered by Utah Valley University have been formally approved by the American Bar Association.
+Both the AS and the BS in Paralegal Studies offered by Utah Valley University have been formally approved by the American Bar Association.